catalyst-cloud/catalystcloud-docs/source/first-instance.rst

  | tenant_id        | TENANT_ID                                   |
  +------------------+---------------------------------------------+

- $ neutron router-interface-add border-router 10.0.0.0/24
- Added interface INTERFACE_ID to router border-router.
+ $ neutron router-interface-add border-router private-subnet Added interface INTERFACE_ID to router border-router.

 Choosing a Flavor
 =================

-The flavor of an instance is the disk, cpu, and memory specifications of an instance.
+The flavor of an instance is the disk, CPU, and memory specifications of an instance.
 Use 'nova flavor-list' to get a list.
 Catalyst flavors are named 'cX.cY.cZ', where X is the 'compute generation', Y is the number of vCPUs, and Z is the number of gigabytes of memory. ::